JoseCanova/JoseCanova/README.md

 nothing is wrong..

+#### hardest than google is sun..

+it's more much more.. than a brand... it's  word a compromise with ACM...

 Nice - I will try to mount a presentation of the "thesis proposal"...
 It's almost a thesis.